p-kordana/tic_tac_toe/README.md

 Complete a line (diagonal, vertical, or horizontal) to win

 ### Game Loop
-Create fresh board
-Select AI or Human for PLayer 2
+Empty game board created
 Player 1 takes turn
-Check for win condition after each turn
+Check for win or draw
 Player 2 takes turn
-Check for win condition after each turn
+Check for win or draw
-Repeat turns until a win condition rings true
+Repeat turns until a win or draw
+Print scores
+Ask to replay
+If Y restart loop
+If N exit program

 ### TODO

-Complete a working Singlefile version before improving with multiple classes
+Add error checking for non integer entries
+Build v2 after some refactoring